kylejones200/psis_4700_applied_ai/webslides/weekdetail_Ethics-and-Bias-in-AI.md

 ## The Core Idea

-AI reflects the data it learns from.
+AI reflects the data it learns from
-If that data carries bias, the model repeats it — faster and at scale.
+If that data carries bias, the model repeats it — faster and at scale
 Ethics is about detecting, reducing, and explaining that bias

 > This slide explores an important concept in applied AI.
 Understanding this material will help you make better decisions when evaluating opportunities and challenges in your field.